ThinkTank

 Lukas Dotzauer

-"Diversity alone does not bring advantages.
-We must set processes in motion to unleash this diversity and empower people to learn together what a truly diverse society can look like."
+“Diversity alone does not bring benefits.
+We must set processes in motion to unleash this diversity and empower people to learn together what a truly diverse society can look like.”

 The following dimensions are relevant to my work:

-Our project is deliberately intersectional and holistic in design, so that all dimensions and their connections are crucial.
-For me as a person, it would be the issue of sexual orientation.
+Our project is specifically designed to be intersectional and holistic, so that all dimensions and their connections are crucial.
+For me personally, the topic would be sexual orientation.

 Mahnaz Stavropoulos